-- 1) Writing the value "0" to the data register D8120 using a sequence program If another communication type is already set for another application, delete the sequence program which writes a value to D8120. - When setting remote maintenance to ch1 in an FX3G/FX3U/FX3UC PLC, write the value "0" to the data register D8120, D8400. - When setting remote maintenance to ch2 in an FX3G/FX3U/FX3UC PLC, write the value "0" to the data register D8420. - Setting parameters using a sequence programming tool By using the following procedure, verify that another communication type is not set.
+- Writing the value "0" to the data register D8120 using a sequence program If another communication type is already set for another application, delete the sequence program which writes a value to D8120. - When setting remote maintenance to ch2 in an FX3U/FX3UC PLC, write the value "0" to the data register D8420. - Setting parameters using a sequence programming tool By using the following procedure, verify that another communication type is not set.